nebhale/git-pivotal-tracker-integration/README.md

 $ git start 12345678
 ```

-The second way to run it is by specyifying the type of story that you would like to start.
-In this case it will then offer you a the first five stories of that type (based on the backlog's order) to choose from.
+The second way to run the command is by specyifying the type of story that you would like to start.
+In this case it will then offer you the first five stories (based on the backlog's order) of that type to choose from.

 ```plain
 $ git start feature